RIPPLES MAKE WAVES

 The first time Julia walked in the spacious stillness of an ancient redwood forest, the first time she hugged a tree so tall she couldn’t see the top of it, the first time she felt herself breathing with the tree, exchanging carbon dioxide, toxic to us, for life-giving oxygen; she was moved toward protecting “the one that we all are.”
 And when, a few weeks later, she saw photographs of the mudslides caused by the clear-cutting of those forests, the corner of a house and the handle bars of a tricycle peeking out from the mud, the father (who worked for the lumber company doing the clear-cutting) and his 5 year old son looking forlornly at the loss of everything, absolutely everything in their home; her heart broke open and she was moved to act.

 Compassion is keeping our hearts open in the face of suffering, pure and simple.
 It’s OK to cry in the face of loss and grief.
 It’s OK to be angry and outraged in the face of injustice and indifference.
-It’s OK to be afraid, and to let people know we’re afraid.
+It’s OK to be afraid, and to let people know you’re afraid.
 We are afraid and angry and aggrieved because we care.

 If we can allow the suffering we witness to break open our hearts, to soften the protective walls if we’re not too resistant, crack through them if we’ve become more hardened, to the life force of love that cares about all suffering, that flows eternally and infinitely deeper than the grief, the fear, the anger, the hopelessness, then we are tapping into and putting into action the vast and vibrant energy of life itself.
 There are many gateways to this vast and vibrant energy: love of the trees, the polar bears, the coral reefs.
 Alarm about acid rain or desertification or pollution of streams and oceans.
 Grief and heartbreak over women and children having to walk 2-3 miles a day to find clean drinking water.

-Whatever the gateway, we each have our own gateway to the sacred interconnection of all of us, and that’s a gateway to the sacred loving energy moving thorugh us to care, to act, to change.
+Whatever the gateway, we each have our own gateway to the sacred interconnection of all of us, and that’s a gateway to the sacred loving energy moving through us to care, to act, to change.
 There is joy in dissolving the walls as the care becomes expansively larger than the despair.
 Then we are resourced by our love again to act unflinchingly, tirelessly, and we can inspire others to allow their hearts to break, break open, break through to the depths of a universal compassion and be moved to act in the world, too.

 What we need is what the ancient Israelites called hochma – the science of the heart…the capacity to see, to feel, and then to act as if the future depended on you.
 Believe me, it does.